paritytech/parity-bridge/README.md

 this way the `recipient` pays the relaying `authority` for the execution of the `withdraw` transaction.

-relayers can set the gas price for `HomeBridge.withdraw`. they could set a very high gas price resulting in a very high `cost` through which they could large portions of `value`. to shut down this attack the `homeGasPrice` param was added to `ForeignBridge.transferHomeViaRelay`. end users have control over the cost/latency tradeoff of their relay transaction through the `homeGasPrice`. relayers have to set gas price to `homeGasPrice` when calling `HomeBridge.withdraw`.
+relayers can set the gas price for `HomeBridge.withdraw`. they could set a very high gas price resulting in a very high `cost` through which they could burn large portions of `value`. to shut down this attack the `homeGasPrice` param was added to `ForeignBridge.transferHomeViaRelay`. end users have control over the cost/latency tradeoff of their relay transaction through the `homeGasPrice`. relayers have to set gas price to `homeGasPrice` when calling `HomeBridge.withdraw`.